mapic/shiny/README.md

 cd config
 cp auth0.env.default auth0.env
 ```
 Then add Auth0 settings to the `config/auth0.env` file.
+See the [wiki](https://github.com/mapic/shiny/wiki/Auth0-Configuration) for more information on Auth0 settings.

 #### Configure Shiny
 Optionally edit the `config/shiny-server.conf`.
 Defaults will work, but see the [offical documentation](http://docs.rstudio.com/shiny-server/#configuration-settings) for details on configuration settings.